PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 QEC-domain term.
 This is an authoring/elaboration layer, not a replacement for PHIR/HUGR or the eventual mapped and timed physical graph.

-A space-time cell is consequently an optional refinement of an instruction implementation, not a synonym for every `InstrDef`.
-A logical frame update or compile-time annotation can have a semantic implementation with zero physical volume.
-Syndrome extraction naturally has a time-extruded patch-shaped cell;
-transversal CX has a joint two-patch cell; lattice-surgery CX may elaborate to merge, hold, and split subcells; and code switching can have different code types and geometries on its input and output faces.
+A “space-time cell” is consequently a useful view of one resolved instruction call, not another instruction definition or port-signature mechanism.
+Its input and output faces come directly from the `QecInstr` signature, and its contents come from the selected `QecInstrImpl`/`QecInstrPlan`.
+A logical frame update or compile-time annotation can have a zero-volume realization.
+Syndrome extraction naturally has a time-extruded patch shape; transversal CX has a joint two-patch shape; lattice-surgery CX may elaborate to merge, hold, and split regions; and code switching can have different code types and geometries on its existing typed input and output faces.

 ### HDL lessons incorporated into the design